Messerschmitt Me 209: Background and design

 Throughout much of the 1930s, various high-ranking officials within Germany advocated for the demonstration of supposed German superiority, particularly in the aviation sector, which benefitted greatly from state backing in the form of numerous development and production contracts.
 Some of these contracts were aimed at boosting national prestige as well as advancing Germany's aeronautical capabilities, such as the establishment of new international aviation records.
 It was within these active trends that the aircraft manufacturer Messerschmitt embarked on the P.1059, a clean-sheet aircraft designed solely to perform high speed flights with the specific object of setting a new absolute speed record.

 During 1937, design work formally commenced, headed by the German aeronautical engineer Willy Messerschmitt.
 Prior to the year's end, the construction of three prototypes had commenced, by which point the aircraft had been officially designated as the Me 209.

-In terms of its basic configuration, the Me 209 was a compact low-wing monoplane that was designed around a specially-produced model of the Daimler-Benz DB 601 inline engine (early flights were performed with conventional models of the DB 601).
+In terms of its basic configuration, the Me 209 was a compact low-wing monoplane that was designed around a specially-produced model of the Daimler-Benz DB 601 inverted V-12 engine (early flights were performed with conventional models of the DB 601).
 While this engine produced up to 1,800 hp under most circumstances, it could be temporarily boosted to 2,300 hp in limited bursts for additional acceleration.
 While the Me 209 did share a few elements, such as the DB 601 engine, with the Messerschmitt Bf 109 fighter aircraft, it was a completely separate aircraft and had many differences.
 One of the more atypical feature of the Me 209 was its use of a steam cooling system, which facilitated the elimination of traditional radiator-based cooling and the resulting aerodynamic drag incurred.
 This system involved stored water being piped through the engine, where it absorbed heat, after which it travelled to the wings where it was cooled down before being circulated around again.
 Due to the constant loss of water (between 4.5 litres and 7 litres per minute), the engine could only be run for up to 30 minutes at a time.

 Considerable efforts were made into minimising the equipment fitted as well as having the airframe be as small as was feasibly possible.
 The cockpit of the Me 209 was positioned relatively rearwards in relation to the fuselage, just forward of its unique cross-shaped tail section.
 Both the tailplane and elevators had a relatively small area while the fin featured a substantial ventral section.
 The wing's design, which aimed to minimise the wing area, resulted in relatively high wing loading of the era.
 While these aspects favoured the Me 209's speed capabilities, they also increased the pilot's difficulty in flying it.

 Unlike the Bf 109, the Me 209 featured a wide track, inwardly-retracting undercarriage that was mounted in the wing section.
 There was seemingly little consideration given towards its potential use in combat.